pulumi/pulumi-awsx/nodejs/awsx/apigateway/README.md

 #### Token Authorizer

-Below is an example of a custom `request` Lambda Authorizer that uses `awsx.apigateway.getRequestLambdaAuthorizerDefinition` to simplify defining the authorizer.
+Below is an example of a custom `request` Lambda Authorizer that uses `awsx.apigateway.getRequestLambdaAuthorizer` to simplify defining the authorizer.

 ```ts
 import * as awsx from "@pulumi/awsx";